 You might have heard some of these as they have been increasingly popular over the years with the rise in e-commerce.
 Here are the top website builders that you can try and explore.

-Features are important elements of a website which increases the site’s navigation and functionality which is important for businesses.
+Features are important elements of a website that increases the site’s navigation and functionality which is important for businesses.
 You’re not just out there to inform, you’re out there to sell.

-With its wide range, wix is suitable from personal blogs and portfolios to small business websites.
-The only downside review of wix is that once your site is live, you can no longer switch up templates so make sure you’re 100% set before you hit live.
+With its wide range, Wix is suitable for personal blogs and portfolios and small business websites who aims to create a professional website design.
+The only downside review of Wix is that once your site is live, you can no longer switch up templates so make sure you’re 100% set before you hit live.

 It’s also worth noting that WordPress is a 100% free platform which is excellent if you don’t have any budget for it but free does have its downsides.
 You’re not allowed to connect it to your domain and there are the ads.
 Paid website builders do not have these issues but if you’re good with the downsides then that’s fine.
 It could be not as professional as you would like it to look but as long as your delivery is good, you don’t have to worry much about it.